asemio/SZXX/README.md

 ## SZXX.Zip

-This ZIP parser is fully featured and supports every type of ZIP (including the important ZIP64 format) except for files using long-deprecated compression methods.
+This ZIP parser is fully featured and will parse every type of ZIP found in the wild: every subtype of ZIP `2.0` and `4.5`, with compression methods `0` or `8`.

+Other types of ZIPs are exceedingly rare and not realistically expected to be understood by applications other than the one that created it.

+There are two ways to interact with `SZXX.Zip`:
+- if you only need a subset of files stored in a ZIP **AND** your ZIP is a file (not a stream)
+  - use `SZXX.Zip.index_entries` and `SZXX.Zip.extract_from_index`
+- otherwise:
+  - use `SZXX.Zip.stream_files`

 ### Zip.stream_files